top of page

 E-Waste Crisis

-We all know that we throw away a ridiculous amount of electronics every year, it's a massive problem worldwide!
-Buying used tech and fixing up your broken devices is a great way to cut down on all the gadgets we chuck in the bin.
+We all know that we throw away a ridiculous amount of electronics every year—it's a massive problem worldwide!
+Buying used tech and fixing up your broken devices is a great way to reduce the number of gadgets we throw away.

 Health Risks of E-Waste